Manaslu Trek Without a Guide: Is Solo Trekking Possible?

 Manaslu Restricted Area Permit

 The area between Jagat and Dharapani is set to be a restricted area by the government as this area is close to Tibet.
-And the permits for this route can only be applied for via a registered Agency agency.
-You must have your permit before entering Jagat and until crossing Sama Gaun.
+And the permits for this route can only be applied for via a registered agency.
+You must have your permit before entering Jagat and keep it until you exit the restricted zone at Dharapani.

 Price

-• September to November: US 100 per person for the starting seven days & US $ 75 per person per day after 7 days.
+- September to November: US$ 100 per person for the starting seven days & US$ 15 per person per day after 7 days.

 Manaslu Conservation Area Project(MCAP) permit